portget/portdoc/docs/package.md

     }
 ```

-#### EnumCode Attributes
+#### EnumCode
-EnumCode Attributes are declared, the values of the enum can be accessed via an API.
+EnumCode Annotation are declared, the values of the enum can be accessed via an API.
 The API allows for the retrieval of information about the enumeration values, enabling external systems or users to interact with and obtain details about the enum through the API interface.
 ```
     [EnumCode]
     public enum TestEnum : ushort